Malware Secure Computers

-The new way which our NCoCC processes information with have a significant impact of the future Malware Secure usage of: 1/ desk top computers, 2/ enterprise systems, 3/ PLC, 4/ IOT, 5/ IIOT, 6/ critical infrastructure, 7/ SCADA, 8/ process control, 9/ and other applications currently under investigation.
-Our technology discovery also may be applied to new, current or heritage infrastructures.
+The new way which our NCoCC processes information will have a significant impact of the future Malware Secure usage of: 1/ desk top computers, 2/ enterprise systems, 3/ PLC, 4/ IOT, 5/ IIOT, 6/ critical infrastructure, 7/ SCADA, 8/ process control, 9/ and other applications currently under investigation.
+Our discovery may be applied to new, current or heritage infrastructures.

 It is perfectly safe to have a Malware resident in our input stage, our discovery has shown it to be 100% impossible for that Malware to be able to infect the BIOS or Hard Drive of the input stage of our system.
 Because of our new design that Malware will only be temporarily resident while that file is being processed.
 That temporary Malware simply does not get passed on to the main processing and media storage areas of the system.
 This may be contrary to intuitive thinking, however, we actually can process Malware infected files without needing to detect the presence of that Malware.
 The core principle of our discovery has been proven in our lab.

 Once funded, our discovery will lead to the development of a multi-billion dollar industry for Canada.
-This discovery and new industry will firmly establish Canada as a world leader in Cyber Security innovation and the manufacture of specialized computer based products, for years to into the future.
+This discovery and new industry will firmly establish Canada as a world leader in Cyber Security innovation and the manufacture of specialized Malware secure computer based products, for years to into the future.

 Bank Funding Made Available, if We Can Demonstrate Technology :

 I was extremely lucky to have had the fortuitous opportunity to have a meeting with a president of a major Canadian bank, where I described my discovery.
 Before leaving that meeting, that president offered to sit down with me to seriously discuss that bank funding my commercial product development, for a small equity stake, then repeated "and I mean a small equity stake".
 This offer is contingent upon my Proof of Concept (PoC) sever performing as I described; which I know it will, as the core principle has already been proven in my lab.